xinyanh4701/SEP10-Escaping-Prison-CYOA/situations/caught-by-guard.md

 ## You made the decision to turn East.
-Now you are caught by a guard.
-You FAIL to escape.
+A guard had knocked you out clean while returning to his duty.

 Option 1: [Fail to escape](fail-to-escape.md)